food interaction for Ession Tablet ER

 lactation

-Ession 150mg Tablet ER may be taken with or without food, but it is better to take it at a fixed time.
+Ession 150mg Tablet ER may be taken with or without food.

 None